DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Networking-and-Content-Delivery-Services/AWS-API-Gateway.md

 1. **Use Stages for Environment Management**
    - Separate `dev`, `test`, and `prod` APIs

 2. **Enable Caching**
-   - Reduce backend load and improve performance
+   - Reduce backend load and improve latency

 3. **Secure APIs**
-   - Use **IAM roles, Cognito, or API keys**
+   - Use IAM roles, Cognito, or API keys

 4. **Enable Logging and Metrics**
-   - CloudWatch integration for monitoring and debugging
+   - Monitor API usage and troubleshoot via CloudWatch

-5. **Set Throttling & Quotas**
+5. **Set Throttling and Quotas**
-   - Protect backend from spikes or abuse
+   - Protect backend services from overuse or abuse

-6. **Use Private Endpoints**
+6. **Use Private APIs**
-   - Keep internal APIs isolated from public internet
+   - For internal communication within VPCs

 7. **Version APIs**
    - Avoid breaking client integrations